CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

     ![Upload .Iso files](./media/Upload-4.png "Upload .Iso files")

-**NOTE:** It can take up to around 5-10 minutes to get both .ISO files successfully uploaded.
+> **``NOTE``** It can take up to around 5-10 minutes to get both .ISO files successfully uploaded.
 Maybe a good time to grab a coffee ;-).
 Once both .ISO files are successfully uploaded you can move on to the next Task.

 Task 3: Deploy a Windows Server 2022 virtual machine
 -----